mohamedsayed77/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd -  Write a script that changes the working directory to the previous one ls -la . /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format file  prints the type of the file named iamafile ln -s  Create a symbolic link.
+cd -  Write a script that changes the working directory to the previous one ls -la . /boot lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format file  prints the type of the file named iamafile ln -s  Create a symbolic link cp *.html copies all the HTML files